|Nutritional Guidelines (per serving)|

 Stir gently and serve.

-Low-sodium chicken broth can be used in place of the water if you're not on a strict vegetarian or vegan diet.
+- Low-sodium chicken or vegetable broth can be used in place of the water for extra flavor.

 - Instead of broccoli, substitute fresh green beans or asparagus.